Executive Director, Teacher & Board of Directors

 Christy Lochary serves as the community liaison in addition to being a teacher at The Patchwork School.
 Having attended public school as a young person, Christy went on to graduate from University of Colorado with a B.A. in Fine Arts and a minor in Sociology.
 Her desire to work at The Patchwork School stems from a desire for all children to have the opportunity to find an environment that works for them; an environment that supports their development as self-actualized individuals living in community with others.
 Christy also serves as administrative assistant for the Alternative Education Resource Organization’s Colorado office, and is a member of the AERO Conference Organizing Committee.
 In addition she is also involved in a Community Organizing internship with The Institute for Democratic Education in America (IDEA), where she will be connecting community organizations in Colorado, New Mexico, Wyoming, Kansas and Utah.

 I have been lucky enough to have the most amazing teachers in my life, teachers who have nurtured my love of learning and encouraged me to hunger for the pursuit of knowledge.
 It is partly these teachers and mentors that have inspired me to pursue a career in education.
 It is important for me to give back to my community and I believe that teaching is one way for me to accomplish this.
 I grew up in Colorado and have worked with youth in various settings: classroom, non-profit, day camp, and outdoor classroom.
 I graduated from The Colorado College with my English degree and a concentration in poetry.
-After spending time as a substitute at The Patchwork School I knew that I had to pursue a career an education.
-While working at Patchwork, I realized not only that I want to teach, but that I am a teacher.
-I look forward to seeing the children and have had a joyful experience getting to know them as people I am currently working on my Masters in Elementary Education through Goddard College and completing an internship at Patchwork.
-I am so excited to join the Patchwork community and to laugh and learn with the youth, parents, community members, and teachers.
+After spending time as a substitute, a couple of years ago, at The Patchwork School I knew that I had to pursue a career an education.
+I look forward to seeing the children and getting to know them as people.
+I just recently finished my Masters in Elementary Education through Goddard College.
+I am so excited to particiapte in the Patchwork community and to laugh and learn with the youth, parents, community members, and teachers.